toreda/headless/README.md

 ```
 ## Testing

-Config implements unit tests using jest.
-Run the following commands from the directory where config has been installed.
+Headless implements unit tests using jest.
+Run the following commands from the directory where headless has been installed.

 ***With yarn (preferred):***
 ```